Animal STEM for Kids in Kindergarten and Primary

 The materials are simple, and beyond collecting them, there is no other prep involved.
 The more popsicle sticks and clothes pins you have, the better.
 Kids will use as much as you have.

 Tongue depressors work best because they are bigger and hold better with the clothes pins.
-If you are doing this STEM activity with young children, tongue depressors are also better for little hands.
+If you are doing this animal STEM activity with young children, tongue depressors are also better for little hands.

 With this activity, children have the chance to become architects and engineers.